rbaumgarten/xlt-testsuite-documentation/DESCRIPTION.md

 ### Test Suite Development Guide

+This short paragraph may help you in buildiung your first own tests.
+Enjoy the comfort of the provided modules!

-##### Simulate a shopping process
+#### Simulate a shopping process

 While shopping with your web browser you may browse the `catalog`, end up on a `productdetailpage`, change details like `color`, `size` and `quantity`, and may decide to add the product to `wishlist`, for later.
 Thus the shops asks you to `create an account`, which you will to save your wish.
 Now you may leave the shop until your next visit.

-##### Building the according test
+#### Building the according test

 Following this simple step-by-step guide you may to easily implement  yout own test case:

-- 1. Create a new test and write a (informal) list of short steps describing the simulated process.
+**1. Create** a new test and write a (informal) list of short steps describing the simulated process.
-- 2. Insert comment lines in the test with steps aggregated by their interacted pages.
+**2. Insert** comment lines in the test with steps aggregated by their interacted pages.
-- 3. Drag and drop the needed form the according page packages in the project tree
-- 4. Configure your needed test data and dynamic variables.
+**3. Drag** and drop the needed form the according page packages in the project tree **4.
+Configure** your needed test data and dynamic variables.

-After you have repeatedly done steps 3 and 4 you should by able to run your own first test.
-Congratulations and enjoy!
+ Congratulations, you may **run your first own test now** (after several iterations over steps 3 and 4).

 ### Test Suite Styleguide

-The following rules where quite consequently applied to form a solid structure and define consistent descriptions and comments and establish a naming scheme for folders, packages and files.
+The following styling rules where quite consequently applied to form a solid structure and define consistent descriptions and comments and establish a naming scheme for folders, packages and files.
+The elaborately discussed style guide may serve as a loose pointer to build your uniform test suite or be completely adapted to your needs.

 #### Project Tree